 Instructions

-- Add the rest of the ingredients, stir together well then put the lid on and either:a.
-Set the Instant Pot to pressure cook for 20 minutes at high pressure; orb.
-Put the lid on the casserole, turn the heat down to its lowest setting and leave to simmer for 30-40 minutes.
-Stir occasionally to make sure it doesn’t catch on the bottom.½ -1 teaspoon salt, 120 ml passata, 240 ml vegetable stock, 1 tin aduki beans, 1 tin black beans, 100 g frozen sweetcorn, 2 tablespoon tamari, 20 g dark chocolate, ¼ cup amaranth
+- Add the rest of the ingredients, stir together well then put the lid on the casserole, turn the heat down to its lowest setting and leave to simmer for 30-40 minutes.
+Stir occasionally to make sure it doesn’t catch on the bottom1 tin adzuki beans, 1 tin black beans, 100 g frozen sweetcorn, 240 ml vegetable stock, 2 tablespoon tamari, 20 g dark chocolate, ¼ cup amaranth (optional), 120 ml passata, 2 teaspoon liquid smoke (optional)

 - Once cooked, let the pressure release naturally for 10 minutes in the Instant Pot, then turn the valve to quickly release the rest of the pressure.